buildsby-r4hu1/Python-tutorial/README.md

 ## Hello There 😃

+This repo was created for practicing git.

-This would be my python notes for quick revision.
+This includes my python notes for quick revision.

-Obviously, it's doesn't include stuff I would remember, but the ones that i usually forget and wish to revise.
+This doesn't include a lot of stuff, and therefore probably not a good material for some python newbie.